Bag0niku/Project_Planning/README.md

 # Project_Planning

-I am writing this as a reminder and to be a plan to follow for future projects.

 This comprehensive outline covers all aspects of planning for your project, from the visual and interactive aspects of the user interface to the security and reliability of the underlying functionality.
 It provides a structured approach to guide the development process and ensure that the final application meets user needs effectively while maintaining high standards of usability, security, and performance.
 Each of these categories and bullet points needs addressed during the planning phase.
 More will be added as I come up with them.

 ### 1. Data Handling and Functionality: